CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 - "XXXXXXXXXX"
 ---

-## Jupyuter Lab as an Interactive Application in Open OnDemand
+## Jupyter Lab as an Interactive Application in Open OnDemand
 As we previously saw, Open OnDemand allows us to use interactive applications, one of which is Juypter Lab.
   {% include figure.html url="" max-width="50%"
    file="/fig/ood_form.png"